graniticio/granitic/doc/ref/gpr-build.md

     	The path of a file where the merged component definition file should be written to.
 Execution will halt after writing.
   -o string
-    	Path to the Go source file that will be generated to instatiate your components (default "bindings/bindings.go")
+    	Path to the Go source file that will be generated to instatiate your components (default "bindings/bindings.go") -x
+        Enable the discovery of external facilities in Go modules referenced in this application's go.mod file
 ```

 ### Debugging grnc-bind